vlang/v/vlib/x/sessions/README.md

 ### Middleware

-The `sessions.Sessions` struct provides a middleware handler.
+The `sessions.vweb2_middleware` module provides a middleware handler.
 This handler will execute before your own route handlers and will verify the current session and fetch any associated session data and load it into `sessions.CurrentSession`, which is embedded on the Context struct.